iobroker-community-adapters/ioBroker.mihome-vacuum/README.md

 - rgba(255,100,100,0.5) //for Transparent
 - green
 ```
-- robots there you can select differt robots or other vehicles for the map
+- robots there you can select differet robots or other vehicles for the map

 ### Map Usage
 The map is stored either as base64-raw or as PNG.